 The wire feed system is dual-fused.
-An external fuse or breaker in the power supply protects the total system; while internal fuses that are located on the motor controller add additional protection to the controller.
+An external fuse or breaker in the power supply protects the total system; internal fuses located on the motor controller add additional protection to the controller.
 An indicator light is provided to show operators that 110 VAC power is available at the feed unit.

-4.5 Handle & Trigger Assembly
+4.5 Gun Switch

-The Trigger is located in the Handle Assembly.
+The gun switch is located in the gun handle.
 This switch energizes the power supply contactor, turns on atomization air, and starts wire feed.

-IMPORTANT The power leads must be connected to the wire feeder to start wire feed when using the Trigger.
+IMPORTANT The power leads must be connected to the wire feeder to start wire feed when using the gun switch.
 The inch switch will feed wire without the power lead connection.